What’s The Scoop On Hummingbird Food Nectar?

 Hummingbird food is a very simple syrup solution.

 You can mix your own recipe for an energy drink suitable to attract hummingbirds to your backyard for great bird watching.

 There are ready to mix solutions available for purchase too, which only require the addition of water.

-Some Hummer food mixtures have various additives like natural food colouring and other nutritional additions, which in some experts’ opinion are not necessary and maybe harmful.
+Some Hummer food mixtures have various additives like natural food coloring and other nutritional additions, which in some experts’ opinions are not necessary and may be harmful.

-Boiling will kill any bacteria or mold spores which may be present.
+Boiling will kill any bacteria or mold spores that may be present.
 It will also reduce any chlorine or fluorine that is in the water.

 1. If you boil the sugar/water mixture before filling your feeder then allow the mixture to cool to room temperature before filling the feeder.

 This is very important especially for a feeder with plastic threads.